-We crossed the castle and the park and got to the Arch of Peace – Arco della Pace.
+Then we headed to the Arch of Peace – Arco della Pace.

 From there we walked back around Duomo Cathedral.
 We roamed the streets around there with no specific destination.
 The sun setting over the cathedral was a sign it’s time to go back… 🙂

-I will come back there.
-I want to come back to all the beautiful cities: Milan, Venice (check how to spend 3 days in Venice in November shared by fellow bloggers from Our Escape Clause!), Bologna and to see all the the best museums in Florence.
+I’m planning to visit all the beautiful cities in Italy: Milan, Venice (check how to spend 3 days in Venice in November shared by fellow bloggers from Our Escape Clause!), Bologna and to see all the best museums in Florence.

 If it’s going to be your first time in the mountains – check how to prepare.
-And if you want to see a smaller town, don’t miss picturesque Bergamo!
+And if you want to see a smaller town, don’t miss the picturesque Bergamo!

 Remember.
 Do not stick to your travel plan very strictly.
 Sometimes you want one thing but the circumstances force you to do something completely different.
-And it is more than ok.
+And it is more than OK.
 With no plan, no map, no idea what I should see, I went to Milan.
 And despite a frustrating morning, my day was fantastic 🙂